shaunsaker/the-shell/README.md

 cp ./packages/website/env/.env.example ./packages/website/env/.env.production
 ```

-6. For each project, create web apps by visiting https://console.firebase.google.com/project/_/settings/general/web and clicking "Add app", a good name is simply "app".
+6. For each project, create web apps by visiting https://console.firebase.google.com/project/_/overview and clicking "Add app", a good name is simply "app".
 Select "Also set up Firebase Hosting for this app".
 You can use the same config for `development` and `staging`.
 Copy the config for each app and paste them into [app/.env.development](packages/app/.env.development), [website/.env.development](packages/website/.env.development), [app/.env.staging](./packages/app/.env.staging), [wesbite/.env.staging](./packages/website/.env.staging), [app/.env.production](./packages/app/.env.production) and [website/.env.production](./packages/website/.env.production).

 7. Set the MODE env var in the website env files to the relevant $ENVIRONMENT, e.g. in [website/.env.development](./packages/website/.env.development) set `MODE=development`.

-8. For each project, [Enable Email/Password Sign-in](https://console.firebase.google.com/u/0/project/_/authentication/providers) by clicking on "Get started" => "Add new provider" => "Email/Password" => "Enable".
+8. For each project, [Enable Email/Password Sign-in](https://console.firebase.google.com/project/_/authentication/providers) by clicking on "Get started" => "Add new provider" => "Email/Password" => "Enable".

-9. For each project, set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://$APP_NAME-$ENVIRONMENT.web.app/user-management.
+9. For each project, set the emails Action URL by vising https://console.firebase.google.com/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://$APP_NAME-$ENVIRONMENT.web.app/user-management.
+If you're planning on adding a custom domain, you can skip this step for now and come back to it later.

-10. Create a site for your Storybook by visiting https://console.firebase.google.com/u/0/project/$APP_NAME-staging/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
+10. Create a site for your Storybook by visiting https://console.firebase.google.com/project/$APP_NAME-staging/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
 A good name for this site is `$APP_NAME-storybook`.
 FYI you only need a storybook site for your staging environment.

-11. For each project, create another site for your Website by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
+11. For each project, create another site for your Website by visiting https://console.firebase.google.com/project/_/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
 A good name for this site is `$APP_NAME-$ENVIRONMENT-website`.

 12. Recreate the [.firebaserc](./.firebaserc) with the following command: